Boston Spa

-Boston Spa is a village and civil parish in the City of Leeds metropolitan borough in West Yorkshire, England.
-Situated 3 mi south of Wetherby, Boston Spa is on the south bank of the River Wharfe which separates it from Thorp Arch.
+Boston Spa is a village and civil parish in the Leeds Metropolitan District in West Yorkshire, England.
+Situated 3 mi south of Wetherby, Boston Spa is on the south bank of the River Wharfe across from Thorp Arch.
 According to the 2001 census, the parish had a population of 4,006 rising to 4,079 in the 2011 census.

-It sits in the Wetherby ward of Leeds City Council and Elmet and Rothwell parliamentary constituency.
+It sits in the Wetherby ward of Leeds City Council and the Wetherby and Easingwold parliamentary constituency.

 Etymology

-The origin of Boston Spa's name is not entirely clear; the name is not attested prior to appearing on printed maps in 1771, when it was labelled Thorp Spaw.
-At this stage, then, the name Thorp Spaw presumably meant 'the spa associated with Thorp Arch' (the nearest pre-existing settlement).
-The Boston element of the name is first attested in 1799 as Bostongate and then in 1822 simply as Boston.
-It is thought probable that Boston was the surname of a local family, whose name itself derives from Boston, Lincolnshire, and that their name was given to the settlement that grew up around the spa.
+Boston Spa's name is not attested before appearing on printed maps in 1771, when it was labelled Thorp Spaw, presumably 'the spa associated with Thorp Arch' (the nearest settlement).
+The Boston element is attested in 1799 as Bostongate and in 1822 as Boston, probably the surname of a local family, whose name derives from Boston, Lincolnshire, and their name was given to the settlement that grew up around the spa.

 History

 The Boston Spa hoard, a Romano-British coin hoard dating to the mid second-century AD and comprising a grey ware vessel and 172 silver denarii, was found in the town in 1848.

-In 1744, John Shires established a spa town when he discovered sulphur springs in the magnesian limestone.
-It was known as Thorp Spa but declined when Harrogate became very popular as a spa town.

-In 1753, a turnpike was built on the Tadcaster to Otley road, which passes through Boston Spa.
-In the same year, Joseph Taite built a house to accommodate visitors that became the Royal Hotel, which is still standing, but converted into flats and shops.
+In 1744, John Shires established a spa resort when he discovered sulphur springs in the magnesian limestone.
+It was originally known as Thorp Spaw.
+In 1753, the Tadcaster to Otley road that passes through Boston Spa was turnpiked.
+In the same year, Joseph Taite built a house to accommodate visitors, it became the Royal Hotel which is still standing, but converted into flats and shops.
 By 1819, Boston Spa had a population of more than 600, and several inns and other houses offering accommodation had been built.
 Spa baths were built to allow visitors to take the waters.
-On the north bank of the river is the village of Thorp Arch, which predates Boston Spa by several centuries.
+The spa declined when Harrogate became popular as a spa town.

-The Boston Spa and Thorp Arch Conservation Area, designated in 1969, extended across both Boston Spa and Thorp Arch parishes.
-It was revised in 2009, restricting the boundaries to Boston Spa parish and reshaped to exclude areas of late-20th-century estate housing to the south of the High Street.
-The current conservation area boundary focuses on the historic settlement.
+The Boston Spa and Thorp Arch Conservation Area, designated in 1969, extended across Boston Spa and Thorp Arch parishes.
+It was revised and divided in 2009, restricting the boundaries to Boston Spa parish and reshaped to exclude areas of late-20th-century estate housing to the south of the High Street.
+The conservation area boundary focuses on the historic settlement.
 It was extended to the west, to encompass West End, an area of dwellings constructed during the Second World War to house workers from Thorp Arch munitions factory.
 The war had a major effect on Boston Spa's population, society and surroundings, and the buildings stand as a testament to that history.